40ants/ngrok/docs/source/index.rst

   for writing large interlinked documents.
 * extensions can be written in Common Lisp.
 * cross-referencing works almost the same way like with cldomain_.
+* it is very easy to install Coo and to build documentation for any Lisp system having the docstrings.
+* docstrings can be written in reStructured_ text format and reference other parts of the documentation.

 Cons